pytorchtw/my-projects/README.md

     + postgresql in docker container
     + docker, docker-compose

-The following is a list of my side projects that I try to create and experiment with when learning something new
 - [Jwordlist.com](http://jwordlist.com)
     + docker-compose up, simple deployment
     + A Japanese vocabulary extraction from text website